carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 started.

 -  We will be using the Etherpad for collaborative note-taking.
 Everyone is welcome to take notes during the call today, but [name] will also be serving as a designated note-taker.
    -  *Host should share the link in chat:* {{'[Community Session Etherpad]({}/community-discussions)'.format(etherpad)}}
 -  I have enabled automated closed captioning that you can display on your screen using the captioning feature.
 -  If you have a question, please use the reaction to “raise hand” in Zoom.
 -  To make clear what is expected, everyone participating in The Carpentries activities are required to abide by our Code of Conduct.
    -  *Host should share the link in the chat:* {{'[Code of Conduct]({})'.format(code_of_conduct)}}
    -  Any form of behaviour to exclude, intimidate, or cause discomfort is a violation of the Code of Conduct.
 To foster a positive and professional learning environment, we encourage you
       to:
       -  Use welcoming and inclusive language
-      -  Be respectful of different viewpoints, and experiences
+      -  Be respectful of different viewpoints and experiences
       -  Gracefully accept constructive criticism
       -  Focus on what is best for the community
       -  Show courtesy and respect towards other community members
    -  If you believe someone is violating the Code of Conduct, we ask that you report it to The Carpentries Code of Conduct Committee by completing this form.
       -  *Host should share the link in chat:* [The Carpentries Code of Conduct Incident Report Form](https://goo.gl/forms/KoUfO53Za3apOuOK2)
--  If you are attending this session as part of Instructor Training Checkout, please make sure you have added the word ‘checkout’ next to your name on the Etherpad.
-This will ensure that you get credit for attending.
+-  If you are attending this session as part of Instructor Training Checkout, please make sure you have registered on Pretix.
+     -  *Host should share the link in chat:* [Community Sessions on Pretix](https://pretix.carpentries.org/community-events/community-sessions/)

 Does anyone have any questions before we get started?